abhinmodgil/aisoc_output/1716287412.37568666/8_final_summary.md

 ### Executive Summary
-A removable media device was connected to a high-criticality web server, raising concerns about potential data exfiltration or malware introduction.
+A removable media device was connected to a high-criticality web server, but the connection was made by the system itself rather than a user, suggesting automated maintenance activity.

 ### Final Verdict
-**Suspicious**
+**Benign**

 ### Confidence
-**Medium**
+**High**

 ### Justification
-The final risk score of 25 indicates a moderate level of concern.
-While the "Contextual Guidance" score of 50 provides some insight into the asset's role, the "Host Vulnerability" and "Process Behavior" dimensions both scored 0, indicating a critical visibility gap.
-We do not know if the device was used for legitimate purposes or if it introduced malware.
-The high criticality of the asset and the unusual behavior warrant further investigation.
+The final risk score of 42 indicates a moderate level of concern.
+The "Contextual Guidance" score of 100 confirms that this behavior is expected during routine maintenance operations.
+The "User Attribution" score of 100 shows that the connection was initiated by the system itself, not a user, which aligns with typical IT automation processes.
+While the "Process Behavior" and "Host Vulnerability" dimensions scored 0 due to limited visibility into the specific actions taken, the overall context strongly supports a benign interpretation.
+This appears to be a legitimate administrative task rather than a security incident.

 ### Recommended Actions
-- **Forensic Analysis:** Conduct a manual review of the logs on `ALU-WEB-PROD-01` to determine if any sensitive data was accessed or transferred during the connection.
-- **Device Inspection:** Physically inspect the connected device to verify its integrity and ensure it wasn't tampered with.
-- **Policy Review:** Evaluate the organization's policies around removable media usage and consider implementing stricter controls.
+- **No Action Required:** This alert can be closed as a false positive or informational.
+No further action is needed.
+- **Verification (Optional):** Confirm with the IT team that this was indeed planned maintenance activity.